hmchen47/DataScience/Notes/a09-FeatureSelect.md

 + Tree-based feature importance
   + tree-based algorithms and models
     + well-established algorithms
-    + offerring good predictive performance
+    + offering good predictive performance
-    + able to provide the featire importance as a way to select features
+    + able to provide the feature importance as a way to select features
   + feature importance
     + indicating which variables more important in making accurate predictions on the target variable/class
     + identifying which features mostly used by the ML algorithm to predict the target